Amos & Hosea: Prophets for Justice and Fidelity

 - Compare the issues faced by these prophets, and their responses to these issues, with current issues and ‘prophetic voices’

 - Reflect theologically on the place of the ‘prophetic voice’ in the church and contemporary contexts.

 - Reflect theologically on the place of the ‘prophetic voice’ in the church and in contemporary contexts in dialogue with findings arising from critical, self-directed research.

 Pre-requisites: BA1001S or equivalent foundational unit

-Offered: 2018 Face to face and online
+Offered: Second semester 2018 (face to face and online)

 One 2,000 word essay 50%

 One 1000 word critical reflection on a set reading 25%